 See how we support people to make positive healthy lifestyle choices.

+Water is precious to all life on earth.
+Water is essential for the secure future.
 We donate 3p per litre to water projects across the globe for every Co-op branded still, sparkling and flavoured water sold.
 We donate 1p per litre for all other water bottles sold.
 Mixers (including tonic and soda water) are excluded.

 How buying Co-op Water can help to change millions of lives